PhD Student Profiles by Specialization

 Perdian Tumanan

-Perdian Tumanan, doctoral student
+Perdian Tumanan, doctoral candidate

 Perdian's research interests include: just-peace theology and ethics, the intersection between theology of sexuality and colonialism, theological anthropology, political theology and identity politics, and interfaith ethics.